 Establishment of a Registry of Security Interests in Movable Property and authorization of appointment of a Registrar

-28. (1) There is established a Registry to be known as the Registry of Security Interests in Movable Property (the “Registry”).
-The Registry shall receive notices for registration of security interests and store and make accessible to the public information on registered notices.
+28. (1) There is established an electronic Registry to be known as the Registry of Security Interests in Movable Property (the “Registry”).

+(2) The Registry shall receive the types of notices with respect to security interests listed in Section 29(1)(a) and store and make accessible to the public information on registered notices.

 (2) The Registry shall be operated under the direction of a Registrar of Security Interests in Movable Property (the “Registrar”), who shall be appointed by the [Judicial and Legal Services Commission].
 The Registrar shall be responsible for the operations of the Registry and for ensuring that the Registry is maintained in accordance with this Act, and for the performance of the functions assigned to the Registrar under this Act or another law, which functions may be carried out by a member of staff of the Registry under the direction of the Registrar.